btcpayserver/blog/blog/_posts/btcpay-server-1-5-0.md

 ### Schedule for later 📆

-We understand that the payout processors may sound a bit abstract, and that's why we've added a concrete use-case for it through our brand-new **schedule for later** function in the wallet.
+We understand that 'payout processors' may sound a bit abstract, and that's why we've added a concrete use-case for it through our brand-new **schedule for later** function in the wallet.

 ![](/images/1-5-0-schedule-transaction1.png)